 All of the following vases date from the 1980s; there were no vases produced during the 1970s and apparantly there were none in the 1960s either.

 This Iris Vase also had a matching pair of candlesticks and a dish, both of which are shown below.
-The vase is 10” high and appeared in 1984.
+The vase is 10” high, appeared in 1984 and was retired before 1988.
+Price history is unknown.
 It is likely that this was also available in plain white bisque although I have not yet found a photo of one.

 The Bluebird of Happiness Vase is also 10” high.
 Introduced in 1987 in white for $140 and color for $225.
+It does not appear on their 1988 price list which normally would indicate that it had been retired (that was fast!) …. but the November 1993 list shows both colorways as available again, probably from unsold stock.
+On that list the white is $175 and the color is $375.
 The white bisque version shown above has not yet had any highlighting glaze applied to it, and was ‘fresh from the kiln.’

 The Bud Vase with Doves is also 6.5” high and appeared in 1988 in two colorways.
-The white version remained on Cybis’ 2008 website for $95.
-For a time Cybis called this the “Wedding Vase.”
+This white version remained in their lineup at $95.
+For a while, Cybis called this the “Wedding Vase.”

 This colorway was called Black Vase with Ribboned Doves and was part of a short-lived category called the “Midnight Collection.”
-It was priced at $85 in 1988 but was probably retired shortly thereafter because to my recollection there was little interest in the black colorway pieces generally.
+It was priced at $85 in 1988 and was retired shortly thereafter.

 Cybis first offered a covered jar during the 1970s.
 The Rose Jar was made for three years, 1975–1977, in white bisque for $75 and in color for $95.
 It is 5” high overall.
 As the third picture shows, there was some variation in the color version; this one has a green background on the panels, and a white rose on the lid.